nbah22/genetic-algorithms/README.md

 - Try using canvas instead of frames for improved performance on linux

 - Try to find the dependence of number of cycles needed for population to become stable on field size
+- Think of a better way of breeding in Tests module (not average between two numbers)